 As the saying goes, time is money, especially for a freelance graphic designer.
 To be successful you want your design process to be as efficient as possible, while delivering high-quality designs.

-After you have finished gathering information, the next step would be to brainstorm ideas and present them to the client.
+After completing your preliminary research for a project, the next step would be to brainstorm ideas and present them to the client.
 However, it’s hard to communicate visual ideas with just words alone.
 You need a tool to translate them into visualizations — which is where a mood board comes in.

 WHAT IS A MOOD BOARD?

 WHY DO YOU NEED A MOOD BOARD?

-Once the mood board is approved by the client, your workflow should become much smoother since you now have a foundation to work with.
+Once the mood board is approved by the client, from there your workflow should be much smoother since you now have a solid foundation to build upon.

 See also: A Typical Design Process

 And don’t stop with one mood board — consider creating a few mood boards based around different themes so both you and the client have more options to work with.

 WHAT MAKES A GOOD MOOD BOARD?